hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

  $ client = C8Client(protocol='https', host='MY-C8-EDGE-DATA-FABRIC-URL', port=443)

 ```
 When this code executes, it initializes the server connection to the region URL you sepcified.
-By default, pyArango attempts to establish a connection to http://127.0.0.1:8529.
+By default, pyC8 attempts to establish a connection to http://127.0.0.1:8529.

 ### Connecting and Creating Tenants